markdoughten/journal-generator/README.md

 # journal-generator
 # about
-A tool that creates a journal entry automatically based on data currently in the files directory.
+a tool that creates a journal entry automatically based on data currently in the files directory.

 # examples